flarelabs-net/vite-plugin-cloudflare/README.md

   An optional override for state persistence.
   By default, state is persisted to `.wrangler/state/v3`.
-  A custom `path` can be provided or state persistence can be disabled by setting the value to `false`.
+  A custom `path` can be provided or, alternatively, persistence can be disabled by setting the value to `false`.

-- `auxiliaryWorkers?: Array<PluginWorkerConfig>`
+- `auxiliaryWorkers?: Array<AuxiliaryWorkerConfig>`

   An optional array of auxiliary workers.
   You can use [service bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/) to call auxiliary workers from your main Worker.
-  Each Worker is configured separately and output in a separate subdirectory of `dist` as part of the build.
+  During the build, each Worker is output in a separate subdirectory of `dist`.

   > [!NOTE]
   > When running `wrangler deploy`, only your main (entry) Worker will be deployed.
   > If using multiple Workers, it is your responsibility to deploy them individually.
   > You can inspect the `dist` directory and then run `wrangler deploy -c path-to-worker-output-directory` for each.

-### `interface PluginWorkerConfig`
+### `interface AuxiliaryWorkerConfig`

 - `configPath: string`